 “That’s where the novelist goes to work: between the lines.
 And those bits that are vanished from the record, or that perhaps never were on the record, the things that are never spoken aloud today, the phrases that are never exactly formulated that stay within the characters' heads, that’s where the novelist operates.
 It’s really where the historian has to say the door is closed on me, but the novelist can, as it were, sneak under the door and through the cracks.” – Hilary Mantel

-While 2020 was a year of being denied, it also delivered two new books by beloved publishing sensation Hilary Mantel; a literary salve for any book lover.
-The third and final volume of her magisterial Wolf Hall trilogy The Mirror & the Light brought her retelling of Thomas Cromwell’s rise and fall to an end over 900 astonishing pages.
-While her collection of essays Mantel Pieces spans from her celebrated piece ‘Royal Bodies’ (linking Anne Boleyn and Kate Middleton) to some of the finest literary criticism around.
-Fans are spoilt for choice, as they will be when Hilary joins Sydney Writers’ Festival live via video to share her insights, perspective and literary methods, in conversation with ABC Radio National’s Jonathan Green.
+“You write an extraordinary decapitation,” begins this enthralling conversation on the sixteenth century, royalty and the craft of writing historical fiction.
+In 2020, the third and final volume of Hilary Mantel’s magisterial Wolf Hall trilogy, The Mirror & The Light, brought her retelling of Thomas Cromwell’s rise and fall to an end over 900 astonishing pages.
+While her collection of essays Mantel Pieces, also published in 2020, spanned from her celebrated piece ‘Royal Bodies’ (linking Anne Boleyn and Kate Middleton) to some of the finest literary criticism around.
+Hilary joined Sydney Writers’ Festival from the UK to share her insights and literary methods with ABC Radio National’s Jonathan Green.